 The value (or number of units) of the banknotes and coins in circulation within an economy.
 Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
 More is growing again in Sweden

-According to data from the Riksbank, the value of cash in circulation was almost halved between 2007 and 2018.
+According to data from the Riksbank, the value of Money in physical form such as banknotes and coins. in circulation was almost halved between 2007 and 2018.
 The decline was continued but quite irregular: it was below 5% per year between 2007 and 2012 but then accelerated to two-digit rates in 2013, 2015 and 2016.
 At that point, many observers projected that cash would disappear altogether in Sweden before the end of the following decade.
 But then, rather unexpectedly, in May 2018 the curves crossed.
 Cash in circulation grew by 7.2% in 2018 and 2.1% in 2019.

 Sweden passes legislation

 A new law came into effect on January 1st requiring banks to provide an adequate level of cash services.
 The law was designed to protect the more fragile people such as the elderly, migrants, those with disabilities, the rural or those who do not have access to digital payments.

 The law, officially named the Obligation for Certain Credit Institutions to Provide Cash Services, was announced by finance minister Per Bolund in June 2019, submitted to parliament in September, and voted by the end of November.
 Bolund emphasised that the government wanted to make sure that it would continue to be possible to take out and pay in cash, even in rural Sweden.

 Big banks will have a special responsibility to maintain cash services across the whole country

 “Unfortunately, banks have continued to reduce their cash services, especially in sparsely populated areas.
 This proposal means that the big banks will have a special responsibility to maintain cash services across the whole country,” Bolund said.